 - Nice Guy: He's a very open and friendly Servant, taking special care of his Master's needs and defending women and children.
 When he learns that it's his Master's birthday, he instantly offers to treat them to a meaty meal.

-- No Shirt, Long Jacket: In his Stage 3.
+- No Shirt, Long Jacket: In his third ascension.